 Geographical Distribution: These desert birds live well in warm regions with thorny vegetation.
 Basically, they are found exclusively in Arizona but their range can extend up to the regions of Mexico, Texas, California, and Colorado.

 Adaptations: In order to avoid their predators (i.e. snakes, coyotes, foxes, etc.), these birds will stay motionless and use camouflage by hiding in vegetation.
 These birds also exhibit an interesting way of incubation.
 When the female Gambel’s Quail is not available or is dead, the male will try to do the process of incubating instead.

-While most of the desert birds in this tabulated list are of least concern when it comes to their conservation status, it is important to note that human activities can, directly and indirectly, endanger these species.
+While most of the desert birds in this tabulated list are of least concern regarding their conservation status, it is important to note that human activities can, directly and indirectly, endanger these species.
 For this reason, the most appropriate things to prevent the decreasing population of these organisms are (1) to protect them and their numbers, and (2) to protect their habitats as well.
-By doing so, we do not only conserve the earth’s biological diversity, but also the health of the environment as well.
+By doing so, we do not only conserve the earth’s biological diversity but also the health of the environment as well.